elastic/kibana/src/plugins/kibana_react/README.md

 }
 ```

-You may also want to be explicit on which services you depend on.
+You may also want to be explicit about services you depend on.

 ```ts
 import { createContext } from 'kibana-react';